 When Can I Eat Spicy Food After Wisdom Teeth Removal?

-As a rule of thumb, you can progress back to your diet and have spicy food 3 to 7 days after having your wisdom teeth removed.
-This provides sufficient time for your wound to heal.
+In general, you can progress back to your diet and have spicy food 3 to 7 days after having your wisdom teeth removed.
+Once you’ve passed the initial recovery period and your dentist or oral surgeon has given you the green light to return to your normal diet, you can gradually reintroduce spicy foods.

-Now you may wonder, why is there a need to abstain from spicy food after wisdom teeth removal and should I look out for when returning to my original diet?
+Now you may wonder, why is there a need to abstain from spicy food after the surgery, and what should I look out for when returning to my original diet?

-There are several reasons why you should not eat spicy food immediately after having your wisdom teeth removed.
+There are several reasons why you should steer clear of spicy foods immediately after having your wisdom teeth removal surgery.

-The first three days after the surgery is crucial for recovery as the extraction site is sensitive and the blood clot has yet to fully formed in the hole where the removed wisdom tooth was.
-During this period, it is important that one abstains from food and drink that may irritate the wound and delay healing.
+First of all, the first three days after the surgery is crucial for recovery as the extraction site is sensitive and the blood clot has yet to fully formed in the hole where the removed wisdom tooth was.
+Spicy foods contain compounds like capsaicin, which can irritate the sensitive tissues around the extraction site.

 Paprika (top left), Cayenne Pepper (bottom left), and chili powder (right) | Source: Peppergeek